zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/testnet-2.0/testnet-2.0-launch.md

         $ curl -L -O https://raw.githubusercontent.com/zigbee-alliance/distributed-compliance-ledger/master/deployment/persistent_chains/testnet-2.0/genesis.json
         ```

         13.2.
-Set persistent peers by update `persistent_peers` field in `$HOME/.dcl/config/config.toml`.
+Set persistent peers by updating `persistent_peers` field in `$HOME/.dcl/config/config.toml`.
 The list of persistent peers for an observer is not required to match the one used by the validators.
 As a general guidance you may consider to use only the peers you own and/or trust.

         13.3.
 Init ON

         ```bash
+        dcld init "<node-name>" --chain-id "testnet-2.0"
+        ```

+        13.4.
+Run ON

+        ```bash
-        $ ./run_dcl_node -t observer -c testnet-2.0 <node-name>
+        ./run_dcl_node -t observer -c testnet-2.0 <node-name>
         ```

    14. **ON Deployment Verification**